sabel2-0/serviceease/markdowns/ADMIN_PASSWORD_CHANGE_FEATURE.md

 # Admin Password Change Feature Implementation

 ## Overview
-This feature allows administrators to change passwords for both staff accounts (technicians and operations officers) and coordinator accounts directly from the admin panel.
+This feature allows administrators to change passwords for both staff accounts (technicians and operations officers) and institution_admin accounts directly from the admin panel.

 ## Implementation Date
 October 17, 2025